poidstotal/gl/README.md

 Each piece of the page is either a static block or a views block.
 I've assigned them into the different regions based on personal opinion of what look more like a footer, header than content, etc.
 </br></br>
 The first section "Geek label" and the contact section are static block because they standout from other sections.The contact section is using a webform, rather than the the default contact feature since it has a field less. </br> Each of text+image is created as a content and pull out with views, based on tag.
 I've used the default basic page content type to handle them.
+The client section is using a separate content type "Client Logo" as suggested by the design.
+</br></br>
-The client section is using a separate content type "Client Logo" as suggested by the design.</br>I have used two different footers, one for pc and one for mobile since the design suggest they are separate.
+I have used two different footers, one for pc and one for mobile since the design suggest they are separate.
 All ther other section are responsive from pc to mobile.

 <b> Theming and Style</b></br>
 Usually I would clone a full exiting theme and starting my chanings on that base.
 I do this so that pages that doesn't have specific design can heritate some acceptable style.
 However for this test, since working from scratch has been asking, I create the subtheme for the bootstrap theme.